-I consent/do not consent to the arrangements for the use of photographs and/or videos, as stated in this permission form.
+I consent/do not consent to the arran permission form. gements for the use of photographs and/or videos, as stated in n this

-Parent's/guardian's name Child's name Signature (parent/guardian) Date in media, newspapers and publications, including any service publication or media outlet
+Parent's/guardian's name Child's name

+Date

 ATTACHMENT 6.
 SPECIAL PERMISSION NOTICE FOR PUBLICATIONS/MEDIA